OKStateACM/ArduinoWorkshop/README.md

 const int ledPin1 =  12;
 const int ledPin2 = 13;

-// Stores the state of each button and ButtonPressed will store which button was pressed, 1 or 2 (0 for none) int buttonState1 = 0;
+// Stores the state of each button and buttonPressed stores which button was pressed, 1 or 2 (0 for none) int buttonState1 = 0;
 int buttonState2 = 0;
 int buttonPressed = 0;